MachineLemonade/docs/v0.9/vpc-access.md

 If you're looking to give Astronomer access to a database or a warehouse, follow the guidelines below.
 We'll use Amazon Redshift as an example.

-**Note**: If need or would like Private IP access, you might want to think about [Astronomer Enterprise](https://www.astronomer.io/enterprise/).
+**Note**: If need or would like Private IP access, consider [Astronomer Enterprise](https://www.astronomer.io/enterprise/) and [reach out to us](humans@astronomer.io).

 ## Whitelist the Astronomer Cloud IP

-If you’re an Astronomer Cloud customer, whitelist the following IP:
+To give Astronomer Cloud access to any database withiny our VPC, whitelist the following Static IP:

 `35.188.248.243`